Are you using LinkedIn search but still not finding the right prospects?

 It's to find better ones.

-Here are three best practices that consistently improve search quality.
+Here are four best practices that consistently improve search quality.

 Most people over-filter too early.